Thank you for reading our post, please rate this article at the end.

 Method of Fishing & Gear Restrictions

-In this section, you will find in-detail information about every different kind of gear and items that come into usage while fishing.
+In this section, you will find in-depth information about every kind of gear and item that comes into use while fishing.
 The first regulation is regarding the Hooks used in fishing.

-Every line that you use for fishing can only have less than four Hooks.
+Every line that you use for fishing can have fewer than four Hooks.
 In the case of Lures, there can only be a maximum of three.
-Although, you can attach three Hooks to each Lure.
+Although you can attach three Hooks to each Lure.

-The statute given by the Californian regulation stands as a strict back-up for the regulations that ban snagging.
-However, it confuses as to how an involuntary catch of bait happens?
+The statute given by the California regulation stands as a strict backup for the regulations that ban snagging.
+However, it is confusing as to how an involuntary catch of bait happens.

 The use of gaffs is also strictly prohibited for usage in the inland waters.
 They are considered illegal fishing gear.
 You need to adhere to only the regulated gear while fishing.
 You must follow all the ordinances and rules that are set for fishing in the state.